Zoom Event - 11th June 2026

 Julia Holt, a painter and printmaker, explores storytelling through expressive, textural mark-making that combines narrative atmosphere with psychological insight.

-Participants include Dalia Hartman, whose work with upcycled textiles and painting reflect her time between London and Tel Aviv.
-Anita Woolf, now 90, who moved from painting to ceramics, continues studio work, and her role with Maxability in Barnet, an award-winning organisation offering ceramics classes and workshops for disabled artists; a brief overview of students’ work may be included.
+Anita Woolf, an artist moved from painting to ceramics, continues studio work and her role with Maxability in Barnet, an award-winning charitable organisation offering ceramic classes and workshops for disabled artists.